byu-oit/terraform-documentation/doc/architecture/adr/0001-discard-component-modules.md

 ## Considered Options

-* Component modules
+* Keep using component modules
-* No component modules
+* Discard component modules

 ## Decision Outcome

-Chosen option: "No component modules", the danger of breaking products and the pain of enhancement is too high with component modules.
+Chosen option: "Discard component modules", the danger of breaking products and the pain of enhancement is too high with component modules.

 ### Positive Consequences <!-- optional -->